PopeyeURS/ulyssescaballes-mpv.config/README.md

 <p align="center"><b>⭐ Found this project useful?
 Give it a star!</b></p>
 <hr>

-This configuration delivers:
+What this Configuration Delivers

-✓ Cinema-grade HDR tone mapping
+✓ Cinema-grade HDR tone mapping with contrast fidelity
-✓ Adaptive sharpening and depth enhancement
+✓ Adaptive sharpening with perceptual depth enhancement
-✓ HRTF spatial audio virtualization
+✓ HRTF-based spatial audio virtualization
-✓ Automatic playback profiles for different content
+✓ Intelligent profile switching based on content type
-✓ A modular system designed for experimentation
+✓ A modular system designed for experimentation and control

 ## Performance Expectations